Food journalism: Code of Ethics

-The Association of Food Journalists (AFJ), founded in the 1970s, created the American Food Journalist Code of Ethics, and was made up of five core principles that food journalists should strive to abide by and are expected to adhere to.
+The Association of Food Journalists (AFJ), founded in the 1970s, created the American Food Journalist Code of Ethics, and was made up of five core principles that food journalists.

 The AFJ was dissolved in 2024 due to lack of funds from failure to adapt their revenue model to keep up with the rise of digital journalism and the decreased hegemony of print media.
 However, the Code of Ethics and the AFJ's legacy continue to be respected by food journalists following the dissolution.
 The five core principles outlined by the AFJ have not been rewritten or replaced and continue to constitute the main guidelines food journalists follow.
 The five principles are: